djthorpe/remotes/README.md

 appletv              CODEC_APPLETV        0x0000009F       6       3
 ```

-Finally you can invoke it with one or more arguments to send an IR command.
+Finally and most importantly, you can invoke it with one or more arguments to send an IR command.
 If you have some ambigious key names, then you'll need to modify what you use on the command line
 to specify a key more exactly.
 For example,